TheDev42/learn.dev42.co.uk/docs/index.md

 ## [Encryption](./encryption)

 A list of encryption topics such as RSA, Diffie-Hellman, AES, TLS and more.
-Lots of videos from Computerphile!

 ## [Networking](./networking)

-An overview of networking topics including the OSI model
+An overview of networking topics including the OSI model, Protocol and Networking Layers

 # Working Progress